 “I love historic buildings so as soon as this project came up I was really excited to work on this,” Inge informs, “For each historic project there’s so much research looking at these old buildings and seeing how you can reinterpret them into something new and wonderful.”
 New and wonderful are words which spring to mind when contemplating Ten Trinity Square.

-Clearly a lot to handle for one firm, the Four Seasons hotel – a hundred-room-strong design – is under the direction of French designer Bruno Moinard, as are the public areas of the building, including the French restaurant, the private members club, and the first Château Latour Room outside Bordeaux.
+Clearly a lot to handle for one firm, the Four Seasons hotel – a hundred-room-strong design – is under the direction of French designer Bruno Moinard, as are the public areas of the building, including the French restaurant – La Dame de Pic – the private members club, and the first Château Latour Room outside Bordeaux.
+The hotel’s Asian restaurant Mei Ume is set to be designed by Hong Kong-based firm AB Concept.

 In acknowledgement of the building’s commercial trading past, the hotel’s style diverts from the rest of the project with an East-meets-West sensibility.
 Nothing is out-of-place though thanks to the restored mouldings and coffered ceiling which unites it with the rest of the building.